Before Submitting an Application Prepare Application Materials Submittal Instructions Project Review and Permitting Paying Fees

 The below application forms and supporting documents are required for new townhouses:

-To submit a new townhouse project, follow the steps in our helpful online application guide.
-All application forms and supporting documents must be attached as PDFs.
-Applicants may add all relevant information and update plans and documents in the portal for the reviews to start quickly.
+To submit for a new townhouse follow the steps in our helpful online application guide.
+All forms, plans, and supporting documents must be attached as PDFs and cannot be a locked or secured.
+Applicants may add all relevant information and update plans and documents in the portal before plan review can begin.

 Project Review and Permitting